Paranormal State Illustrated

 I wish to provide the most insight as to questionable details about Paranormal State on the Internet.

-After viewing all of the season 1, 2, 3, and 4 episodes, I have not seen any scientifically verifiable evidence of paranormal phenomena.
+After viewing all of the season 1, 2, 3, 4, 5 and 6 episodes, I have not seen any scientifically verifiable evidence of paranormal phenomena.
 Most of what is portrayed on Paranormal State involves anecdotal claims, cinematic effects such as scenes shot with either a night vision or infrared thermal imaging camera, creative post-production editing of both audio and video, and instances of added sound effects.
-So far, my Web site contains reviews pertaining to only some of the episodes.
+So far, my website contains reviews pertaining to only some of the episodes.

-This Web site is not complete or in a final state, and will be updated.
-In an effort to better convey the information, I will make revisions as to the design and content of this Web site.
+This website is not complete or in a final state, and will be updated.
+In an effort to better convey information, I will make revisions as to the design and content of this website.